SisodiyaAshwini/SKFProductAssistantMini/README.md

     "AzureOpenAI": {
     "Endpoint": "https://skf-openai-dev-eval.openai.azure.com/",
-    "Key": "<your key>", //copy key here
+    "Key": "<Key>",
     "Deployment": "gpt-4o-mini"
   },
     "SystemMessage": "You are a product assistant for a manufacturing company that produces bearings, including ball bearings and deep groove ball bearings.
-Answer all user queries precisely and factually based on known product data.
-If you do not have enough information, say 'I don't have that information' instead of guessing.
-Your responses should be short, accurate, and specific to the product details."
+Use the provided information.
+Don't add up the information.
+If the product isn’t found or the attribute doesn’t exist, handle it gracefully.
+Perhaps say: I’m sorry, I can’t find that information.
+Your           responses should be short, accurate, and specific to the product details.", "RedisCache":{
+      "ConnectionString":"<Redis connection string>"
+      }
 }

 3. Build and run the project